Haugh of Urr: Description

-It has one public house, the Laurie Arms which incorporates a part-time Post Office, one Church (Church of Scotland), a Village Hall, a Scout hut, and a small village green.
+It has one public house, the Laurie Arms (which incorporates a part-time post office), one church (Church of Scotland), a village hall, a Scout hut, and a small village green.
 The village no longer has any shops.
 It used to have two shops, one of which included a petrol filling station, while the other included a full-time post office, which reduced to part-time in later years.
 The last shop closed in 2009.
 Hardgate is a nearby hamlet up the hill and the boundaries are indistinct.
 Agriculture and tourism are the mainstays of the local economy.
-The village is known to locals as "The Haugh".
-The Australian suburb of Urrbrae was named after the village.
+The village is known to locals as "the Haugh".
+The Urrbrae, South Australia, a suburb of Adelaide, was named after the village.

 River Urr

 The River Urr is noted for salmon fishing.
 The river, also known as Urr Water originates at Loch Urr and flows for 35 mi southwards past Corsock, Glenlair, Auchendolly, Bridge of Urr, Haugh of Urr, and close to Dalbeattie, via Palnackie to the Solway Firth at Rough Firth.